0xAX/linux-insides/Misc/how_kernel_compiled.md

 				  -e s/sh[234].*/sh/ -e s/aarch64.*/arm64/ )
 ```

-As you can see it executes the [uname](https://en.wikipedia.org/wiki/Uname) util that prints information about machine, operating system and architecture.
-As it gets the output of `uname`, it parses it and assigns the result to the `SUBARCH` variable.
-Now that we have `SUBARCH`, we set the `SRCARCH` variable that provides the directory of the certain architecture and `hfr-arch` that provides directory for the header files:
+As you can see, it executes the [uname](https://en.wikipedia.org/wiki/Uname) util that prints information about machine, operating system and architecture.
+As it gets the output of `uname`, it parses the ouput and assigns the result to the `SUBARCH` variable.
+Now that we have `SUBARCH`, we set the `SRCARCH` variable that provides the directory of the certain architecture and `hfr-arch` that provides the directory for the header files:

 ```Makefile
 ifeq ($(ARCH),i386)